Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

-\paragraph{Research} We train one instance of E(3)-Pose on \textbf{Research-Fetal}, a dataset of 3D whole-uterus MRI volumes in 153 pregnant volunteers acquired at the Boston Children's Hospital.
+We train one instance of E(3)-Pose on \textbf{Research-Fetal}, a dataset of 3D whole-uterus MRI volumes in 153 pregnant volunteers acquired at BCH.
 We train another instance of our method on \textbf{dHCP}, a publicly available dataset of fetal brain MRI scans in 245 volunteers~\cite{karolis2025}.
 Fetus gestational age (GA) is 18-38 and 20-38 weeks in Research-Fetal and dHCP, respectively.
 All volumes have 2-3mm isotropic voxels.
-They are not interleaved with diagnostic slices and do not contain spin history artifacts.
-We use training/validation/testing splits of 114/15/25 and 148/48/49 participants for Research-Fetal and dHCP, respectively. dHCP consists of higher quality volumes, presenting a more challenging clinical domain generalization task compared to Research-Fetal.
+Since they are not interleaved with diagnostic slices, they do not contain spin history artifacts.
+We use training/validation/testing splits of 114/15/25 and 148/48/49 participants for Res\-earch-Fetal and dHCP, respectively. dHCP consists of higher quality volumes, presenting a more challenging clinical domain generalization task compared to Research-Fetal.
 Additionally, dHCP volumes are neatly cropped around the fetal head.
 Therefore, segmentation networks trained on dHCP fail to accurately predict the brain mask in volumes where the field of view is larger and includes uterine regions outside the head and maternal tissues (Fig.~\ref{fig:examples}).
 For this reason, we train our segmentation network only on Research-Fetal.